 The Data Source is the main reference point when you are performing the following tasks:

 - Generating the Output Stage.
-The API that you are using scans the data warehouse schema stored in your Data Source and generates recommended views for the Output Stage.
+During the process, we scan the data warehouse schema stored in your Data Source and generate recommended views for the Output Stage.

 - Generating a logical data model (LDM).
-The API scans the Output Stage connected to your Data Source and provides a definition of the LDM, which can then be used for generating the LDM in your workspace via the API.
+The process scans the Output Stage connected to your Data Source and provides a definition of the LDM, which can then be used for generating the LDM in your workspace.

 - Validating the mapping between the Data Source and the LDM.
-The API compares the Output Stage connected to your Data Source to the LDM and returns a list of inconsistencies.
+This compares the Output Stage connected to your Data Source to the LDM and returns a list of inconsistencies.
 Validate the mapping after you have changed the Output Stage or the LDM to see what changes are required.

 - Managing data mapping items.
 You can use data mapping if you want to override the way how data is loaded into workspaces.
 To do so, provide an alternative mapping scheme for project_id or client_id, respectively.